Leafwing-Studios/fop-rules/docs/character-options/classes/weaver.md

 Range: 6 tiles
 Duration: Until the start of your next turn

 Threads of magic begin to come undone as the Weave shies away from a creature of your choice within range.
-At the end of each of your turns, make a Focus attack against them.
+At the end of each of your turns, make a special attack against Focus against them.
 If you hit, apply two stacks of cursed..
 World Weaving: Mass Annihilation
 At level 18, your ability to carefully unweave existence is terrifying and world-shaking, letting you snip whole buildings or locations out of the fabric of reality.
 You may now affect up to a 60-tile cube of material with your Unweave downtime activity.